 Proof of entitlement to unemployment benefits

-If you’ve been paying into an unemployment insurance scheme in the EU, the EEA, or Switzerland, you can transfer these entitlements to Germany.
+If you have been paying into an unemployment insurance scheme in the EU, the EEA or Switzerland, you can transfer these entitlements to Germany.
 You will need to ask the competent employment agency in your host country for form PD U2.
 Please contact your local employment agency for further information on the portability of benefits from other countries.

-As a general rule, those unemployed in Germany are entitled to financial support only if they have previously had a job subject tosocial security contributions in Germany prior to registering themselves as unemployed and filing an application for unemployment bene-fits.
-This is why most people returning to Germany are not entitled to unemployment ben-efits.
-However, if you do take up employment in a job that is subject to social security contributions after returning to Germany and then become unemployed, any time you’ve spent working in the EU, the EEA, or Switzerland can count towards your entitlement in Germany.
-This will only be the case, however, if you’re able to furnish proof of employment for these periods.
-The exact rules here differ vastly between different countries, which is why you should consult the EURES website to find out what proof you can obtain and what it is you need, and to arrange a meeting with a local EURES advisor.
-For an overview of the various national rules, consult the European Commission’s website on “Your rights country by country”.
-You will also find detailed information on the leaflet "Unemployment benefit & employment abroard".
+As a general rule, those who are unemployed in Germany are only entitled to financial support if they have previously had a job subject to social security contributions in Germany prior to registering themselves as unemployed and filing an application for unemployment benefits.
+This is why most people returning to Germany are not entitled to unemployment benefits.
+However, if you do take up employment in a job that is subject to social security contributions after returning to Germany and then become unemployed, any time you have spent working in the EU, the EEA, or Switzerland can count towards your entitlement in Germany.
+However, this will only be the case, if you are able to provide proof of employment for these periods.
+The exact rules here differ vastly between different countries, which is why you should consult the EURES website to find out what proof you can obtain, what you need, and to arrange a meeting with a local EURES advisor.
+For an overview of the various national rules, consult the European Commission’s website on “Your Rights Country by Country”.
+You will also find detailed information in the “Unemployment Benefit & Employment Abroad” leaflet.
 Please contact your local employment agency for further information on the portability of benefits from other countries.